plaid/react-native-plaid-link-sdk/README.md

 ## Version compatibility

+Major SDK versions are released annually.
+SDK versions are supported for two years; with each major SDK release, Plaid will stop officially supporting any previous SDK versions that are more than two years old.
+While these older versions are expected to continue to work without disruption, Plaid will not provide assistance with unsupported SDK versions.

 | Plaid SDK Version | Min React Native Version | Android SDK | Android Min Version | Android Compile Version| iOS SDK | iOS Min Version | Status                        |
 |-------------------|--------------------------|-------------|---------------------|------------------------|---------|-----------------|-------------------------------|
 | 11.0.3            | *                        | [4.0.0+]    | 21                  | 33                     | >=5.0.0 |  14.0           | Active, supports Xcode 15.0.1 |